Knowledge, Terminology and Conventions

 CSS is integrated into SVG to provide the same styling template function it performs with HTML.
 The basics of CSS are not terribly complex and will be explained alongside SVG.
 Only in the creation of highly complex SVG documents will a deep knowledge of CSS be of benefit.
-ECMAScript and SMIL are only necessary once you start creating animated and live documents. <Jump to: CSS Styling>
+ECMAScript and SMIL are only necessary once you start creating animated and live documents.
+See: CSS Styling

 Unless a version number is specifically stated then 'SVG' refers to SVG version 1.1.